 Indigo-Omission Favors Specific NFL Teams: Case of the 2017 New England Patriots

-Let’s address an example in contrast to the Oakland Raiders (also from the NFLPenalties.com data set), the case of a perennial NFL Officials’ call-favored team, the New England Patriots.
+Let’s address an example (from the NFLPenalties.com data set), in the case of a perennial NFL Officials’ call-favored team, the New England Patriots.
 As one can see in an exemplary season for that franchise, portrayed in the chart to the right, the New England Patriots team that traveled to the 2017 Season Super Bowl, was flagged (from game 10 of the season through to the Super Bowl) at a rate which exceeded 2 standard deviations below, even the next least-flagged team inside the group of 31 other NFL teams.
 Two standard deviations below even the second best team in terms of penalties called against them.
 That is an enormous bias in signal.
 One can observe the 2017 game-by-game statistical data from which the graphic to the right is derived here.
-If one removes the flagrant, non-inflection-point-useful and very obvious penalties from the Patriots’ complete penalty log (non-highlited penalty types in the chart below), this further then means the Patriots were called for 29 interpretive penalties in these final 12 games – the average of which was not called until late in the 3rd quarter, after the game’s outcome was already determined in many cases.22
+If one removes the flagrant, non-inflection-point-useful and very obvious penalties from the Patriots’ complete penalty log (non-highlited penalty types in the chart below), this further then means the Patriots were called for 29 interpretive penalties in these final 12 games – the average of which was not called until late in the 3rd quarter, after the game’s outcome was already determined in many cases.9

-In the chart to the right, one may observe the Net Drive Points (score) which were the statistical result of each of the most common forms of NFL penalty (Of note is the dramatic skew in Raider penalties towards higher score-sensitive penalties versus the average NFL team (102%).
+In the chart to the right, one may observe the Net Drive Points (score) which were the statistical result of each of the most common forms of NFL penalty.
 For those penalties (highlighted in yellow in the chart) which can be called on any play, New England opponents for weeks 10 through the end of the 2017 season earned 6.6 interpretive penalties per game, in those same weeks in which New England was flagged 2.4 times on average.
 This equates to New England earning only 36% as many interpretive penalties as their average opponent during that same timeframe.
 As well, most teams average their interpretive penalties late in their second quarter of play (as statistically they should), while New England was awarded their interpretive penalties with less than 5 minutes left in the third quarter of each game on average.

 This means that New England was very seldom interpretive-penalized during any time in a game in which the outcome of that game was in doubt.
 This is ‘exploitation of omissions at Point Indigo’ by means of an absence of interpretive calls against them, for on average of the first three quarters of each game played in late 2017.
 This factor, as much as being a good team, is what propelled them to the Super Bowl.